Marvin-Dziedzina/FossTeamAwarenessKit/README.md

 The requirements for each part of this software are in the respective folders.

 ## Release Requirements
-- simplified networking library ❌
-- peer to peer client networking server ❌
+- FOSSTAK server          ❌
 - FOSSTAK application     ❌